meganlavengood/timbre-class/docs/syllabus.md

 ## Inclusivity in Learning

 Your success in this class is important to me.
 We will all need accommodations because we all learn differently.
 If there are aspects of this course that prevent you from learning or exclude you, please let me know as soon as possible.
-Together we’ll develop strategies to meet both your needs and the requirements of the course.
+Together we'll develop strategies to meet both your needs and the requirements of the course.

 I encourage you to visit Disability Services to determine how you could improve your learning as well.
 If you need official accommodations, you have a right to have these met.
 If you have a documented learning disability or other condition that may affect academic performance you should: 1) make sure this documentation is on file with Disability Services (SUB I, Rm.
-4205; 993-2474; [http://ds.gmu.edu](http://ds.gmu.edu/)) to determine the accommodations you need; and 2) talk with me to discuss your accommodation needs.
+4205; 993-2474; http://ds.gmu.edu) to determine the accommodations you need; and 2) talk with me to discuss your accommodation needs.

+### Content Warning

+This class will discuss a lot of popular music.
+Popular music often involves themes that can be offensive and/or upsetting to various groups of people---violence, sexism, racism, explicit language, overt sexuality, transphobia, fatphobia, etc. I recommend you be prepared to encounter these subjects at any point in the course content, as it would be difficult for me to promise to warn you each time something arises.

+It can be instructive to feel uncomfortable in your learning to some degree, but at the same time, you can't learn if you don't feel safe.

+If you have a particular concern along these lines, please let me know so we can work together on how best to deal with this.

+Anyone should feel free to take a break from class at any point, and especially if you are feeling distressed to the point that you cannot learn.

 ### Community Values